Interactive Explanation with Varying Level of Details in an Explainable Scientific Literature Recommender System: Introduction

 \section{Introduction}

+Research on Artificial Intelligence (AI) underscores the importance of user-friendly AI systems that foster trust, supported by factors like fairness, accountability, transparency, and ethics (FATE) \citep{choung2023trust,vianello2023improving,wahde2023daisy}.
+Crucial to trustworthy AI is the explainability of these systems, which has ushered a remarkable growth in techniques to open the black-box of AI \citep{arrieta2020explainable,ehsan2021operationalizing}.
+Explainable AI (XAI) aims at making the decisions of AI systems comprehensible to affected humans \citep{adadi2018peeking,arrieta2020explainable}.
+The level of user comprehension not only influences their trust but also shapes their emotional confidence and interaction with the AI system \citep{shin2020user,shin2021effects,shin2022algorithm,shin2023algorithms}.
+Moreover, explanations are essential to hold AI systems accountable, and can serve as a means to ensure humans’ right to understand and object AI decisions \citep{ehsan2023human}.

-Recommender systems (RS) are widely used to make it simpler for users to find their desired products across many platforms among the vast variety of choices available.
+This interplay between user trust and explainability also forms a critical discourse in the Recommender Systems (RS) domain \citep{siepmann2023trust}.
+RS are widely used to make it simpler for users to find their desired products across many platforms among the vast variety of choices available.
 Nowadays, explainability represents a crucial feature of RS.
 Users may not understand the system's behavior without explanations, especially if the system behaves unexpectedly, causing a lack of confidence among users who may then lose trust, get frustrated, and eventually abandon the system.
 Explainable recommendation aims at making the RS more transparent and avoiding so-called “black-box” models.
 Generally, an explanation seeks to answer questions, also called intelligibility queries or types, such as \textit{What}, \textit{Why}, \textit{How}, \textit{What if}, \textit{What else}, and \textit{Why not} in order to achieve understanding \citep{lim2009assessing}.